MariaInesRibeiro98/GameBus-HealthBehaviorMining/src/extraction/README.md

 This module provides functionality to extract various types of data from the GameBus platform.
 It includes a client for interacting with the GameBus API and collectors for different types of data.

+## Pipeline Integration

+After extraction, location data can be enriched using the categorization service (`src/categorization/location_categorizer.py`), which adds semantic place types to each location point using the Google Places API.
+See the categorization README for details.

 ## Components

 ### GameBusClient